AlanFil/AutoGrupa-web-page/README.md

 connect.php -
 Contains data that allows to connect to database.

-admin-work.php, delcar.php, newcar.php, slog.php, logout.php -
+admin-work.php, delcar.php, newcar.php, slog.php, zaloguj.php, logout.php -
 Those files contains code that allows non-informatician admin to add or delete cars from page.
 You can guess content of it by filenames.
 It collects most of PHP code.

 style.css -